Beneficiary 01: GSKVACSRL (GSK Vaccines S.R.L.), Siena, Italy

 In October 2004 Sabine moved to a Chair in Chemical Biology at the University of Manchester in the Department of Chemistry.
 Sabine received numerous prizes during her career such as: the Zeneca Research Award, the Glaxo Wellcome Award for Innovative Chemistry and the Interdisciplinary Prize from Royal Society of Chemistry for her significant contributions in biological chemistry, in particular carbohydrate chemistry and glycobiology.
 She has extensive experience in using sensitive, robust and high-throughput techniques such as HPLC and mass spectrometry for glycan analysis and identification and recently developed a novel glycoarray platform for label-free analysis of carbohydrate-binding proteins using Mass Spectrometry as a read-out method.

-In the GLYCOVAX project she is supervisor of ESR8 and mentor of ESR2.
+In the GLYCOVAX project she is supervisor of ESR16; she is also mentor of ESR2 and ESR7.